louismollick/ECSE420Project/README.md

     - NOTE: If you'd like to use more than 5 threads, you'll need to set the PTHREAD_POOL_SIZE argument higher in `compile.sh`.

 ## Problems/Questions observed
-- WebAssembly runtime is faster than native for sequential implementation!?!
 - Running the pthreads.c program in WebAssembly with a high matrix size (~2000) returns an incorrect value:
 ```
 ➜  ECSE420Project git:(main) ✗ ./out/native/pthreads.o 2000 4